-(b) Claims management risk
+(c) Claims management risk

-Claims management risk may arise within the syndicate in the event of inaccurate or incomplete claims reporting for facilities underwritten.
-As a follow syndicate which delegates claims authority to approved brokers, consortia or coverholders, the syndicate relies on accurate claims reporting from third parties.

-The managing agent's claims teams are focused on delivering quality, reliability and speed of service to both internal and external clients.
+Claims management risk may arise within the syndicate in the event of inaccurate or incomplete case reserves and claims settlements, poor service quality or excessive claims handling costs.
+These risks may damage the Beazley brand and undermine its ability to win and retain business or incur punitive damages.
+These risks can occur at any stage of the claims life-cycle.
+The syndicate's claims teams are focused on delivering quality, reliability and speed of service to both internal and external clients.
 Their aim is to adjust and process claims in a fair, efficient and timely manner, in accordance with the policy's terms and conditions, the regulatory environment, and the business's broader interests.
-Case reserves are set for all known claims liabilities, including provisions for expenses, as soon as a reliable estimate can be made of the claims liability.
+Prompt and accurate case reserves are set for all known claims liabilities, including provisions for expenses.

-(c) Reserving and ultimate reserves risk
+(d) Reserving and ultimate reserves risk